ibm-cloud-docs/netezza/start/config_endpoints.md

 3. Create private endpoints.
+   {: #pvt_ip_address}

    Follow the instructions described in [Create a private endpoint](https://learn.microsoft.com/en-us/azure/private-link/create-private-endpoint-portal?tabs=dynamic-ip#create-a-private-endpoint).

    During Step 5, when you are in the _Resource_ pane, select **Connect to an Azure resource by resource ID or alias** and enter the resource ID or alias you retrieved in **2.
 Get resource ID or alias**.